UI5/linter/docs/Scope-of-Autofix.md

 ## Sync to Async API Changes

-Currently, UI5 linter cannot automatically migrate APIs that execute synchronously if their replacement would execute asynchronously (i.e. returns a promise).
-This is a general limitation as it would require restructuring the code flow.
+Currently, UI5 linter cannot automatically replace APIs that execute synchronously if their replacement would execute asynchronously (i.e. returns a promise).
+This is a general restriction as it would require restructuring the code flow.
 Examples include:

 ### Library Loading

 - [**Core#loadLibrary**](https://ui5.sap.com/1.136/#/api/sap.ui.core.Core%23methods/loadLibrary)
-  - Only migrated to `sap/ui/core/Lib.load()` if `async: true` is explicitly specified
+  - Only replaced with `sap/ui/core/Lib.load()` if `async: true` is explicitly specified
-  - Synchronous library loading cannot be automatically migrated
+  - Synchronous library loading cannot be automatically replaced

 ### Component Creation

 - [**Core#createComponent**](https://ui5.sap.com/1.136/#/api/sap.ui.core.Core%23methods/createComponent)
-  - Only migrated to `sap/ui/core/Component.create()` if `async: true` is explicitly specified
+  - Only replaced with `sap/ui/core/Component.create()` if `async: true` is explicitly specified
-  - Synchronous component creation cannot be automatically migrated
+  - Synchronous component creation cannot be automatically replaced

 ### Resource Bundle Loading

 - [**Core#getLibraryResourceBundle**](https://ui5.sap.com/1.136/#/api/sap.ui.core.Core%23methods/getLibraryResourceBundle)
-  - Not migrated if any argument is a boolean with value true (which would make it return a promise)
+  - Not replaced if any argument is a boolean with value true (which would make it return a promise)
-  - Synchronous resource bundle loading cannot be automatically migrated to asynchronous
+  - Synchronous resource bundle loading cannot be automatically replaced with asynchronous

 ### Other APIs